Drink and Drug Driver Jailed After Crash That Killed Man’s Beloved Dog

-Charles Richard Collins, 22, of Uppleby Road in Poole, was sentenced to 14 months in prison at Bournemouth Crown Court on Friday, June 10, 2022.
-He was also barred from driving for the next four years and seven months.
+Charles Richard Collins, 22, from Poole, was locked up for 14 months at Bournemouth Crown Court on Friday, June 10, 2022.
+He’s also banned from driving for over four years and seven months.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.